OpenForensics: Large-Scale Challenging Dataset For Multi-Face Forgery Detection And Segmentation In-The-Wild

 Approach

-The authors created OpenForensics by collecting real images, synthesizing forged faces using GANs and pose transformation to avoid repeated deepfake model training, and applying diverse perturbations to simulate real-world scenarios.
-They then benchmarked state-of-the-art instance detection and segmentation models on the dataset.
+The authors created the OpenForensics dataset by collecting real human images, synthesizing forged faces using GAN models and an iterative spoofing process, and applying extensive multi-task annotations.
+They then benchmarked state-of-the-art instance detection and segmentation models on this dataset to evaluate performance on multi-face forgery detection and segmentation tasks.

 Datasets